PowerShell/PowerShell/docs/installation/linux.md

 ## Raspbian

-Currently, PowerShell is only supported on Raspbian Stretch;
-Also CoreCLR (and thus PowerShell Core) will only work on Pi 2 and Pi 3 devices as other devices like [Pi Zero](https://github.com/dotnet/coreclr/issues/10605) have an unsupported processor.
+Currently, PowerShell is only supported on Raspbian Stretch; also CoreCLR (and thus PowerShell Core) will only work on Pi 2 and Pi 3 devices as other devices like [Pi Zero](https://github.com/dotnet/coreclr/issues/10605) have an unsupported processor.

 Download [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/) and follow the [installation instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to get it onto your Pi.

 ### Installation